-- I Install IAR Embedded Workbench for ARM. - 2 Install the TI XDS package which can be found in the arm\drivers\ti-xds directory.
+- I Install IAR Embedded Workbench for Arm. - 2 Install the TI XDS package using the run_installer.bat file which can be found in the arm\drivers\ti-xds\win64 directory.
 It is recommended to choose the suggested installation directory.
-See also Setup options for TI XDS, page 534. - 3 Use the USB cable to connect the computer to the TI board.
+See also TI XDS Setup, page 602. - 3 Use the USB cable to connect the computer to the TI board.